FREQUENTLY ASKED QUESTIONS

 What is the minimum age to be eligible for the senior citizen discount?

 The senior citizen discount applies to those 65 years of age or older.

-Yes, the museum is pleased to offer complimentary admission to holders of the ICOM card, plus one guest.
-Advance reservations are required; please email proof of your membership to [email protected] to make arrangements in advance.
+- International Council of Museums (ICOM): The museum is pleased to offer complimentary admission to holders of the ICOM card, plus one guest.
+Advance reservations are not required; please demonstrate proof of your membership upon arrival.

-Yes, the museum is pleased to offer complimentary admission to holders of the AAM card.
+- American Association of Museums (AAM): The museum is pleased to offer complimentary admission to holders of the AAM card.
 Unfortunately, the museum is unable to offer complimentary admission to guests of AAM card holders.
-Advance reservations are required; please email proof of your membership to [email protected] to make arrangements in advance.
+Advance reservations are not required; please demonstrate proof of your membership upon arrival.